rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 Users with permission level of [Developer or higher](../../../permissions.md) can manage merge requests.

-When bulk-editing merge requests in a project, you can edit the following attributes:
+When you bulk edit merge requests in a project, you can edit these attributes:

-- Status (open/closed)
+- Status (open or closed)
 - Assignee
 - Milestone
 - Labels
 - Subscriptions

-To update multiple project merge requests at the same time:
+To update multiple project merge requests at once:

 1. In a project, go to **Merge requests**.
 1. Select **Edit merge requests**.
 A sidebar on the right-hand side of your screen appears with editable fields.
 1. Select the checkboxes next to each merge request to edit.
-1. Select the appropriate fields and their values from the sidebar.
+1. Select fields and their values from the sidebar.
 1. Select **Update all**.

 ## Bulk edit merge requests at the group level